zgdd12345/medical-device-nlp/README.md

 ### Pre-training model

-You can download the pre-training model weights of you need from huggingface
+You can download the pre-training model weight from huggingface